Cyprus: Geography

 Cyprus contains the Cyprus Mediterranean forests ecoregion.
 It had a 2018 Forest Landscape Integrity Index mean score of 7.06/10, ranking it 59th globally out of 172 countries.

 Geopolitically, the island is subdivided into four main segments.
 The Republic of Cyprus occupies the southern two-thirds of the island (59.74%).
 The Turkish Republic of Northern Cyprus occupies the northern third (34.85%), and the United Nations-controlled Green Line provides a buffer zone that separates the two and covers 2.67% of the island.
-Lastly, two bases under British sovereignty are located on the island: Akrotiri and Dhekelia, covering the remaining 2.74%.
+Lastly, there are two bases under British sovereignty on the island: Akrotiri and Dhekelia, covering the remaining 2.74%.

 Climate

 Cyprus has a subtropical climate – Mediterranean and semi-arid type (in the north-eastern part of the island) – Köppen climate classifications Csa and BSh, with very mild winters (on the coast) and warm to hot summers.
 Snow is possible only in the Troodos Mountains in the central part of island.
 Rain occurs mainly in winter, with summer being generally dry.

 Cyprus has one of the warmest climates in the Mediterranean part of the European Union.
 The average annual temperature on the coast is around 24 °C during the day and 14 °C at night.
 Generally, summers last about eight months, beginning in April with average temperatures of 21–23 C during the day and 11–13 C at night, and ending in November with average temperatures of 22–23 C during the day and 12–14 C at night, although in the remaining four months temperatures sometimes exceed 20 °C.

 Sunshine hours on the coast are around 3,200 per year, from an average of 5–6 hours of sunshine per day in December to an average of 12–13 hours in July.
 This is about double that of cities in the northern half of Europe; for comparison, London receives about 1,540 per year.
 In December, London receives about 50 hours of sunshine while coastal locations in Cyprus about 180 hours (almost as much as in May in London).